The Paul Law Firm P.C.

 • Wrongful death

-In many cases, earlier intervention could have prevented serious harm.
+In many cases, timely intervention could have prevented serious harm.

 Where Emergency Room Errors Commonly Occur